Transportation ManagersTransportation, Distribution & Logistics

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
 Learn more about becoming an officer, here.

 Training length varies depending on specialty.
 For example, job training for transportation officers requires completion of the Transportation Basic Officer Leader Course, where they learn leadership skills, tactics, maintenance and operational aspects of weapons and vehicles.
 Like other officers, all transportation managers also complete a comprehensive training program covering responsibilities, military structure and etiquette, traditions, and leadership development.
+Transportation managers in the Military will gain skills through classes and on-the-job experience.

 - Ability to work under tight schedules